1luciquel1/pacman/README.md

-Written by Ryan D'souza
+##Written by Ryan D'souza

-Pacman as a Java GUI.
-Very conservative memory usage (uses bytes, not ints).
+###Pacman as a Java GUI.

+#####Very conservative memory usage (uses bytes, not ints).

-Pacman.java contains the main method that begins everything.
+#####Pacman.java contains the main method that begins everything.

-Running Instructions:
+###Running Instructions (Commandline for Linux/OSX)

+1. Download all files to the same directory

+2. Compile the files
+    javac -cp "cs015.jar" *.java

+3. Run the main method of the Pacman.java file java -cp cs015.jar:.
+Pacman

+###Running Instructions (IDE)

+1. Download all the files to the same directory/project

-1. cs015.jar should be added to the project library/file path.
-The .jar contains a 2D array that represents the board and its contents.
+2. Add cs015.jar to the project library/file path.

-2. Compile all files ( javac *.java )

-3. Run the main method of the Pacman.java file ( java Pacman )
+3. Run the main method of the Pacman.java file

+Note: cs015.jar contains a 2D array that represents the board and its contents.

-Email me if you have any questions: dsouzarc@gmail.com
+####Email me if you have any questions: dsouzarc@gmail.com

 I apologize for the poor screenshots.
 It was a bit difficult to take screenshots while avoiding being eaten by the ghosts.